Have you been left out of a will?

 - a person with whom the deceased person was living in a close personal relationship at the time of the deceased person’s death.

-There are a number of considerations a Court must take into account before making a Family Provision Order, including the relationship between the deceased person and the claimant.
+There are a number of considerations a Court must take into account before making a Family Provision Order in estate disputes, including the relationship between the deceased person and the claimant.
 However, being estranged from the deceased person prior to their death is not necessarily a bar to a successful claim.

 Whilst, a claim is required to be brought within 12 months of the death of the deceased person, there are circumstances where the Court will make allowances for the late making of a claim.